gradikay/LuxeHairStudio/STORE-HOURS-GUIDE.md

 # 💕 Store Hours Management Guide 💕
-*Easy setup for your beautiful salon website*
+*Complete guide for managing your salon's store hours*

 ## 🌟 What This Does For You